 Fundamental to the Commission's work are basic data on the fishing activities of vessels, the catches they make, and the sizes of fish comprising the catch.
 These data are used to assess the impact of fishing on the abundance of the stocks being exploited.
 A large share of the Commission's research budget goes to this activity.
 A comprehensive program of placing logbooks aboard vessels based in the EPO is maintained, and the data on fishing effort and catch by time and location are extracted from these logbooks when the vessels return to port.
-In addition to the collection of basic statistical data, samples of the lengths of the fish in the catch are routinely taken when the fish are unloaded from the vessels.
-This length-measurement program is essential to studies of growth and size composition, which, in turn, are necessary for assessment of the effects of fishing on the various stocks.
+In addition to the collection of basic statistical data, samples of the lengths and species composition of the tunas in the catch are routinely taken when the fish are unloaded from the vessels.
+This length-measurement program and the species composition sampling program are essential to the assessment of the effects of fishing on the various stocks.